 The Ressence Type 5 is a real outlier; you will struggle to spend more on a watch that’s genuinely intended for immersion, and it looks nothing like a traditional diver.
 But it has a titanium case, heavy-duty straps, a lockable gasket for the caseback setting system and the party piece, an oil-filled dial for perfect legibility underwater.
 The cleverness just bounces off every surface.
 Actual water resistance is a bit low, at 100m, but as ever, you have to ask why you honestly need more.

 That’s right.
 No Submariner.
 There’s obviously nothing wrong with the venerable 114060 Submariner no-date, but last year’s update gave the Sea-Dweller 126600 a new movement (calibre 3235, with Chronergy escapement and 70 hours power reserve) and a slightly streamlined design – although clearly, 43mm diameter and 1,220m water resistance still makes for a whole lot of watch.
-For the sheer hell of it, the markings on the ceramic bezel are coated with PVD platinum.
+For the sheer hell of it (and to make it harder to fake), the markings on the ceramic bezel are coated with PVD platinum.

 The Ronseal factor is high with the Ulysse Nardin Diver.
 You get a sturdy steel case, chunky, faceted hands and hour markers, a rotating bezel with thick teeth that even the most butterfingered could not fail to operate and water-resistance up to 300m.
 For all that, however, it brings out the desk diver in us: something about the gold detailing, the texture on the bezel inlay and the colour-matched date wheel says “I could get wet, but I’ve just done my hair”.
 Similarly, it looks cracking on a Milanese mesh, although more dive-friendly straps are on offer.